codeforboston/GovLens/scrapers/scraperinventory.md

 if running from local, python scraper.py should run the scraper. make sure to set the environment variable to your local endpoint.

+GET the API key for accessing lighthouse from here. https://developers.google.com/speed/docs/insights/v5/get-started (click on the button get key) put that key in GOOGLE_API_KEY environment variable.

 Pushing it to AWS lambda:
 1) zip the scraper folder.
 2) go to AWS lamba and upload the zipped folder https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions